Data protection

 👥 Affected: Visitors to the website

-📓 Data processed: Data such as user behavior data, information about your device and your IP address.
+📓 Data processed: Data such as data on user behavior, information about your device and your IP address.

 📅 Storage period: until Instagram no longer needs the data for its purposes